MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-microsoft-365-faq.md

 ## Does Mover support Microsoft Teams?

-Microsoft Teams appears and operates the same as a SharePoint Online site.
+Microsoft Teams appears and operates the same as a SharePoint site.

-## What is the item limit for SharePoint Online?
+## What is the item limit for SharePoint?

 Many sites claim that SharePoint has a 5,000-item limit.
 This is not true.
 The SharePoint 5,000-item limit applies to how many items appear in a search list view: a maximum of 5,000.

-SharePoint sites do have file size and number limits, which are covered in detail here: [SharePoint Online limits](https://docs.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).
+SharePoint sites do have file size and number limits, which are covered in detail here: [SharePoint limits](https://docs.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 Some list view options may prevent search list views with more than 5,000 items from appearing.